Biblical Theology

 Listen to this article

-In this verse, Moses is recounting the events that took place during the Israelites’ journey through the wilderness after they had been delivered from Egypt.
-It refers to a specific incident when the Amorite inhabitants of the mountain region came out to fight against the Israelites.
+In this verse, Moses is reciting the events that took place during the Israelites’ journey through the wilderness after they had been delivered from Egypt.
+It refers to a specific incident when the Amorite inhabitants of the mountain region came out to fight against the Israelites, underscoring the challenges faced before entering the promised land.

 Share this: